-The tax strategy applies to all taxes applicable to the SHS Group and its subsidiary undertakings.
+The tax strategy applies to all UK taxes applicable to the SHS Group and its subsidiary undertakings listed at Appendix 1.

-The Tax Strategy is approved by the SHS Group Board who acknowledge its obligation for fully complying with all relevant tax laws effective in the jurisdictions in which the parent and its subsidiaries operate in.
+The Tax Strategy is approved by the SHS Group Board who acknowledges its obligation to fully comply with all relevant tax laws effective in the jurisdictions in which the parent and its subsidiaries operate in.

-The SHS Group Board’s Tax Strategy is overseen by the Group Finance Director.
+The SHS Group Board’s Tax Strategy is overseen by the Chief Operating & Financial Officer.

-The Group Finance Director ensures suitably competent resource is available to meet the objective of the SHS Group Board and when the need arises ensures the expertise of our employees is supplemented by the use of suitably qualified external providers.
+The Chief Operating & Financial Officer ensures suitably competent resource is available to meet the objective of the SHS Group Board and when the need arises ensures the expertise of our employees is supplemented by the use of suitably qualified external providers.